Theme(s): Persistence in praying and in teaching truth // Faithfulness in doctrine and in the praying life //Never give up on God

 4. Jacob's lack of recognition of 'the man' who turns out to be the presence of God mirrors his grandfather Abraham's experience of entertaining three 'men' unaware of their divine status (Genesis 18:1-15).

 Sometimes this psalm is misunderstood in respect of its starting point.
 It is not a call to lift up one's eyes to the hills in order to seek God's help.
 Rather, the hills (likely the hills of Jerusalem) are precisely where help does not come from.
-Rather, help comes from the Lord the creator of the whole world (plains and valleys as well as hills).
+Rather, help comes from the Lord who is the creator of the whole world (plains and valleys as well as hills).
 It is this God, a God not confined to a specific geographic location, who can help us wherever we are.
 Further, this God, not confined to a body and thus not subject to the need for sleep, can help us at any time, day or night.

-Nevertheless, since this psalm is one of 'Songs of Ascent' or psalms said by pilgrims on their way 'up' to Jerusalem, there is a certain irony in declaring that help does not come from the hills.
+Nevertheless, since this psalm is one of the 'Songs of Ascent' or psalms said by pilgrims on their way 'up' to Jerusalem, there is a certain irony in declaring that help does not come from the hills.

 Connecting this psalm to the gospel reading, we can pray confidently to the God who presides over every aspect of our lives 'your going out and your coming in from this time on and forevermore'.